AdobeDocs/experience-manager-65.en/help/assets/metadata-import-export.md

 * Externalize the metadata for separate localization.

 1. Select the asset folder that contains assets for which you want to export metadata.
 From the toolbar, select **[!UICONTROL Export metadata]**.

-1. In the Metadata Export dialog, specify a name for the CSV file.
+1. In the [!UICONTROL Metadata Export] dialog, specify a name for the CSV file.
 To export metadata for assets in subfolders, select **[!UICONTROL Include assets in subfolders]**.

    ![Interface and options to export metadata of all assets in a folder](assets/export_metadata_page.png "Interface and options to export metadata of all assets in a folder")